This is the definitive Minelab Equinox 600 review.

 The Equinox 600 comes with custom wired 1/8″ headphones, which can be used right away by simply connecting it directly to the 1/8″ headphone socket on the detector’s control box.

-However, in the modern world, with the advent of wireless charging, iPods, etc., the Equinox 600 comes up-to-date with its wireless headphones compatibility.
+However, in the modern world, with the advent of wireless charging, iPods, etc., this metal detector comes up-to-date with its wireless headphones compatibility.

 While the device is Bluetooth and wireless compatible with the Minelab’s ML 80 headphones, any other third-party headphones are well compatible with the metal detector.